Connections-Business-Directory/Connections/readme.txt

 [FAQs can be found here.](http://connections-pro.com/faq/)

 == Changelog ==

+= 0.7.4 02/24/13 =
+* FEATURE: The entries can now be filtered by initial character on the Connections : Manage admin page.
+* FEATURE: Add the Display settings tab.
+* FEATURE: The character index option can now be set via a setting on the Display tab rather than having to set it via the shortcode.
+The shortcode option is still in place and can be used to override the setting.
+* FEATURE: Change the rewrite rule for a single entry to point to the detail page.
+This is to support the ability to be able to chose which template is used to render the single entry based on its type.
+This can be defined on the Display settings.
+* FEATURE: Minified CSS and JavaScript files will now be enqueued by default.
+If SCRIPT_DEBUG is set to TRUE the un-minified files will be enqueued.
+This matches core WordPress functionality.
+* FEATURE: Added option to disable keyword search.
+This will yield more accurate search results in the db tables supports FULLTEXT queries.
+* BUG: Remove use of deprecated ereg() PHP function.
+* OTHER: Add CSS to make sure themes do not float the Chosen select.
+* OTHER: Code cleanup and alignment of cnOutput::getImage().
+* OTHER: Set the logo default to ratio fill rather than crop.
+* OTHER: Image loading spinning will now only be shown for dynamically scaled images.
+* OTHER: Reduce the fade-in delay of the dynamically scaled images.
+* OTHER: Revert use of date_i18n() back to gmmdate() on cnEntry::getUpcoming() because the date/time would be offset according to the user local which would cause the actual date displayed to be incorrect.
+* OTHER: Fix misspelling of setting description.
+* OTHER: Add setting option to change the URL base for filtering by character in the front end.
+* OTHER: Code cleanup of cnFormatting::sanitizeString().
+* OTHER: Code cleanup of cnFormatting::sanitizeStringStrong().
+* OTHER: Code cleanup of cnFormatting::stipNonNumeric().
+* OTHER: Code cleanup of cnFormatting::toYesNo().
+* OTHER: Run the URL base settings thru cnFormatting::sanitizeStringStrong() to ensure only valid values are entered by the user.
+* OTHER: Add rewrite rules to support filtering by initial character.
+* OTHER: Started to breakout the main cnRetrieve::entries() method for better maintenance and easier multiple use.
+* OTHER: Add rel prev/next to the pagination links for better SEO.
+* OTHER: Add the current-cat class to the category list template part so the current category can be easily styled.
+* OTHER: Update class.upload.php to version 0.32.
+* OTHER: Add the Github link to the readme.txt file.
+* OTHER: Ensure the user can not deactivate both keyword and FULLTEXT queries.
+* OTHER: Update POT file.
+* OTHER: Update all MO/PO files.

 = 0.7.3.7 01/30/13 =
 * BUG: Correct the table prefix logic for multisite.